bluehalo/node-fhir-server-mongo/README.md

 ### Lets give this a try on your server

 #### Capability Statements
+By default, both DSTU2 and STU3 is enabled for the Patient and Observation resource.
+The capability statements are dynamically generated based on which resources you enable.
  - View the DSTU2 Conformance Statement [http://localhost:3000/1_0_2/metadata](http://localhost:3000/1_0_2/metadata)
  - View the STU3 Capability Statement [http://localhost:3000/3_0_1/metadata](http://localhost:3000/3_0_1/metadata)